-Cantabria is world famous for its paleolithic art, but it is also home to some great art galleries and exhibition spaces, and soon to be home to the new Centro Botín.
+Cantabria is world famous for its paleolithic art, but it is also home to some great art galleries and exhibition spaces, and now home to the new Centro Botín.

 For further information on temporary exhibitions in Cantabria, have a look at What’s On In Cantabria.